nuxt/nuxt/docs/3.api/3.utils/get-request-url.md

 # getRequestURL

-`getRequestURL` is a helper function that return an [URL object](https://developer.mozilla.org/en-US/docs/Web/API/URL/URL) working on both server-side and client-side rendering.
+`getRequestURL` is a helper function that returns an [URL object](https://developer.mozilla.org/en-US/docs/Web/API/URL/URL) working on both server-side and client-side.

 ::code-group